diffplug/blowdryer/README.md

 }
 ```

 Now, in *only* your root `build.gradle`, do this: `apply plugin: 'com.diffplug.blowdryer'`.
-Now, in any project through your gradle build, you can do this:
+Now, in any project throughout your gradle build (including subprojects), you can do this:

 ```gradle
 apply from: Blowdryer.file('someScript.gradle')